Special offer

 What are live interviews?

-Requiring no apps to download or links to manage, Indeed Interview is accessible directly through a web browser.
+Indeed Interview is accessible directly through a web browser.
 It automatically sends reminders and interview tips to candidates.
-Interviewers also have the option to record their live interviews.
-They can then share the recordings with colleagues to get their input or watch them later to evaluate the candidates before making a decision.
+Interviewers can also record their live interviews.
+You might share the recordings with colleagues or watch them later to re-evaluate the candidates.
+However, if you choose to record the meeting, it’s generally best practice to inform candidates in advance.

 What are one-way interviews?

+One-way interviews, or prerecorded video interviews, allow employers and candidates to participate at different times.
 In a one-way interview, the interviewer sends the candidate a prerecorded video containing the interview questions.
-The candidate records a video of their answers to the questions and sends it back to the interviewer.
+The candidate records a second video with their answers.

-The interviewer and candidate can send their videos through email or a file-sharing service.
+The interviewer and candidate can send their videos via email or a file-sharing service.
 Alternatively, the hiring company can use an interview platform designed for this purpose.
-These platforms are either web-based, desktop or mobile apps.
-The interviewer can record their video on the platform and send a link to the candidate.
-Upon clicking the link, the candidate can watch the interviewer’s prerecorded video and record their answers, all on the same platform.
+Some platforms are browser-based, while others ask candidates to use a mobile application.

 Live vs. prerecorded video interviews